clarelo15/Array-Instructions/README.md

 3. Semantic Analysis

-4. extend the virtual machine by incorporating instructions for array
+4. Extend the virtual machine by incorporating instructions for array